 \section{Problem Formulation}

-Symbolic worst-case analysis (WCA) identifies input conditions which software exhibits its maximal resource usage -- whether time, memory or instruction count.
+Symbolic worst-case analysis identifies input conditions under which software exhibits its maximal resource usage -- whether time, memory, or instruction count.
 Identifying these conditions is crucial to prevent vulnerabilities and bottlenecks in real-world applications.
-However, existing symbolic execution tools, such as SPF-WCA, face significant scalability limitations due to exponential path growth.

-Formally, symbolic execution explores the program paths by solving the path constraints generated from conditional branches.
+However, existing symbolic execution tools, such as SPF-WCA, face significant scalability limitations due to the exponential path growth.
+Symbolic execution explores the program paths by solving the path constraints generated from conditional branches.
 The worst-case complexity emerges for input size \(n\) from the paths \(\Pi(n)\) yielding the maximal resource consumption\(\underset{\pi\in\Pi(n)}{\max} C(\pi)\) where \(C(\pi)\) is the cost function for path \(\pi\).